winglang/wing-github-action/actions/pull-request-diff/README.md

 permissions:
   id-token: write # This is required for requesting the JWT
   contents: read  # This is required for actions/checkout
+  pull-requests: write # required for posting comments to pull requests

 env:
   AWS_REGION: ${{ secrets.AWS_REGION }}